CocoaPods/guides.cocoapods.org/source/making/making-a-cocoapod.html.md

 order: 0
 ---

 Creating your own CocoaPod is fairly straight forward.
 If you already have a separate component, you're most of the way there.
 This guide is an overview to the entire process, with the other guides in this section serving as more of a deep-dive for more advanced users.
-You can follow allong by getting the pod-template (https://github.com/CocoaPods/pod-template/) (a work-in-progress) which is an opinionated starting point for CocoaPods and then working your files into that template.
+You can follow along by getting the pod-template (https://github.com/CocoaPods/pod-template/) (a work-in-progress) which is an opinionated starting point for CocoaPods and then working your files into that template.

 ## The Pod Files